Staff and Media Contacts

 CEO & Company Secretary:

-Dave first moved to Scotland in 1983 and fell in love with the landscape and particularly the mountains.
-A company move sent him back down south in 1986 and he finally managed to return permanently in 1997 and joined the MCofS in 1999.
-He first worked for the MCofS as a volunteer when he was elected to the Executive, prior to taking up the post of Chief Officer in 2006.
+Dave first moved to Scotland in 1983 and was immediately inspired by the mountains.
+A company move sent him back down south in 1986 and he returned permanently in 1997 and joined the MCofS in 1999.
+He first worked for the MCofS as a volunteer when he was elected to the Executive, prior to taking up his current post in 2006.

 Before joining MCofS he enjoyed a career at board level in the automotive industry in marketing, business development, logistics and manufacturing, working in the UK, Europe and India.
 He also worked for economic development agencies in Scotland and England.
 He has run his own business, and has a MBA and marketing degree.

 Whilst spending as much spare time as possible in Scotland's mountains, he has trekked in Patagonia, Corsica, the Alps, Karakoram, Himalayas, Carparthian and Atlas mountains and completed the Munros in June 2010.

 Tel: 01738 493946 or contact by email